beenum22/sicuro/README.rst

 # Sicuro

-This is a simple Python tool for encryption and descryption of strings/files using AES.
+Sicuro is a simple tool to secure your sensitive data using the Advanced Encryption Standard (AES) ciphering technique.